on this page

 Where an offence as part of the actus reus has causation of consequence elements, occasionally, where there arguably are multiple possible causes, special attention is required.
 Ordinarily, significant or substantial cause is sufficient: Royall v R HCA 27, (1991) 172 CLR 378; Robb v R VSCA 125; Dunkley-Price v R VSCA 310; R v Aidid VSCA 56; R v Withers VSCA 306; R v Lam VSCA 109, (2008) 185 A Crim R 453; R v Franklin VSCA 79, (2001) 3 VR 9.

-Intention where a required mens rea element ordinarily is general intent i.e. the intent to do the actus reus and, where the definition of the particular offence requires it, specific intent i.e. an intent to cause the consequence required by the definition.
-It is difficult to imagine facts where the distinction between voluntariness and general intent would be of practical importance.
-An accused cannot be regarded as having intended to do something unless it is established that he or she meant to do that thing: Smith v R HCA 19.
+Intention where a required mens rea element ordinarily is "general" or "basic" intent i.e. the deliberateness which is a component of voluntariness (see above) and where the definition of the particular offence requires it, specific intent i.e. an intent to cause the result required by the definition.
 With offences defined to require harm to a person, the required mental element normally is to harm anyone: it is immaterial that the actual victim is a mistaken one (the "doctrine of transferred malice"; R v Pham VSCA 57; R v Bacash VicRp 86, VR 92) or that there is no particular victim in view.

-> Proving a crime or quasi-crime (1): evidence, specificity and particularity, burden of proof, standard of proof
+> Proof of crime: evidence, specificity and particularity, burden of proof, standard of proof

 Attempted proof is by evidence comprised mainly of witness testimony or exhibits.
 Evidence is subject to many rules before it is admissible into a case, also to judicial discretions.
 Much of the Victoria evidence law is in Evidence Act and Evidence (Miscellaneous Provisions) Act.